TanviVRajput/Sales_Insights/README.md

 **Data Visualization and Analysis**

-- Utilized Tableau to develop a comprehensive dashboard for analyzing the sales performance of an India-based hardware company.
+- Utilized Power BI to develop a comprehensive dashboard for analyzing the sales performance of an India-based hardware company.

 - The dashboard includes quantitative visualizations that provide valuable insights into the company's performance over time, considering various parameters that affect the business.